vburidar/matcha_api/README.md

 ## Who are the developers behind SeeYou?

 We are Thomas and Victor, two students at 42 Paris.
-If you liked our project, you can contact us at vburidar@student.42.fr.

-You can also report any bug at this same address.

 ## Where can I see the website?